 Black Locust – Robinia pseudoacacia, no photo

 Black locust is considered an invasive species today, but just a few generations ago it was the major wood source for fence posts and firewood in the US.
-Its extremely dense, hard wood naturally retards rottings, allowing a post to last for three or more decades.
+Its extremely dense, hard wood naturally retards rotting, allowing a post to last for three or more decades.
 It can reach heights of 70 feet with three foot wide trunks.
-Locust is found along the terminal edge of the forest, in front of the main canope.
+Locust is found along the terminal edge of the forest, in front of the main canopy.
 It does have thorns, spikes, along the trunk and branches, so handle locust carefully.